 The Ministry Preparation Program (MPP) exists to prepare men and women for ordination as an elder or deacon in the Church of the Nazarene through a series of courses that earn one semester hour of credit each.
 Two variations of the program exist.
 The first is based on Nazarene Bible College's 25-course ordination curriculum validated by the Regional and International Course of Study Advisory Committee (RCOSAC/ICOSAC) of the Church of the Nazarene as an approved curriculum for achieving ordination education requirements.
 The second variation is based on the Church of the Nazarene's modular program, which is likewise validated by RCOSAC/ICOSAC.
 Students may choose which option they wish to pursue, pending the approval of their respective districts.
 Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
-Students should consult with their respective district.
+Students should consult with their respective district ministry board to determine what courses are required for ordination by that district.